 Objectives of the Lomé Initiative

-- To introduce legislation to criminalise the traffic in substandard and falsified medicines and impose tough criminal penalties.
+- Introduce legislation to criminalise the traffic in substandard and falsified medicines and impose tough criminal penalties.

-- To sign and ratify relevant international agreements, including the Medicrime Convention and the Palermo Convention Against Transnational Organised Crime.
+- Sign and ratify relevant international agreements, including the Medicrime Convention and the Palermo Convention Against Transnational Organised Crime.

-- To establish inter-agency mechanisms at national level to ensure vigorous enforcement of the new legislation and improve cooperation among states.
+- Establish inter-agency mechanisms at national level to ensure vigorous enforcement of the new legislation and improve cooperation among states.

-- On 18 January, 2020, the governments of Congo, Gambia, Ghana, Niger, Uganda, Senegal and Togo signed a political declaration committing to take action on falsified and substandard medicines, known as the Lomé Initiative.
+- On 18 January 2020, the governments of Congo, Ghana, Niger, Uganda, Senegal and Togo signed a political declaration committing them to take action on falsified and substandard medicines, marking the launch of the Lomé Initiative.

 - The States mandated the Foundation to support the Lomé Initiative and its follow-up.

 - Undertake an audit of existing legislation to identify gaps and make recommendations on new/additional legislation rather than impose them.

 - Not duplicate but support existing relevant international agreements and the ratification of the African Medicines Agency.

 - Encourage other African states to join this initiative.